Kale + tahini are a match made in heaven. The tahini dressing recipe we've included here is our go-to recipe to top crunch kale.

 You can customize this kale salad with just about any fall vegetables you have in your fridge!

 - 2 cups brussels sprouts, trimmed and quartered

 - 1 small acorn squash, cut in half, remove seeds and slice

 - Salt and pepper to taste

-- 1 large bunch kale, chopped and massaged in 1 tbsp olive oil, 1 tsp lemon juice and a pinch of salt
+- 1 large bunch kale, chopped and massaged in 1 tablespoon olive oil, 1 teaspoon lemon juice and a pinch of salt

 - Preheat oven to 350 F.